huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_snat_rule.md

 * `nat_gateway_id` - (Required, String, ForceNew) ID of the nat gateway this snat rule belongs to.
 Changing this creates a new snat rule.

-* `floating_ip_id` - (Required, String, ForceNew) ID of the floating ip this snat rule connets to.
-Changing this creates a new snat rule.
+* `floating_ip_id` - (Required, String) Specifies the EIP ID this snat rule connects to.
+  Multiple EIPs are separated using commas (,).
+The number of EIP IDs cannot exceed 20.

 * `subnet_id` - (Optional, String, ForceNew) ID of the subnet this snat rule connects to.
 This parameter and `cidr` are alternative.
 Changing this creates a new snat rule.